local_library Things to Keep in Mind

 How to Use the Definite Article "la"

-Use la when the noun ends with a non-nasal vowel, followed by a consonant.
+Use la when the noun ends in a consonant preceded by a non-nasal vowel.

 Let us consider the Creole expression Bib la (The Bible).

-You should use the definite article la because the word Bib ends with the non-nasal i, followed by the consonant b.
+You should use the definite article la because the word Bib ends in the consonant b, which is preceded by the non-nasal vowel i.

 Consider These Examples

-The underlined letters stand for the non-nasal vowel, followed by the consonant
+The underlined letters indicate the non-nasal vowel followed by the consonant.

 2. Fwèt la → The whip